3.5 minute read

 - For the calendar year 2020, the adjusted $2,000 amount is $2,570 and the adjusted $3,000 amount is $3,860.

 - For the calendar year 2021, the adjusted $2,000 amount is $2,700 and the adjusted $3,000 amount is $4,060.

 Health FSA Contributions

-- If the 2020 limit is announced too late for your open enrollment, you can use the 2019 limit to
+- If the 2021 limit is announced too late for your open enrollment, you can use the 2020 limit to ensure compliance.

 - Communicate the health FSA limit to employees as part of the open enrollment process.

 Download our 2021 ACA Compliance Checklist for detailed information.
 Employers should review these changes and make sure that they are still compliant.